qiyu1987/IbHomework/ib-week1-mishmash-homework/README.md

       '51 and older': [ { name: 'Hank', age: 60 } ]
     }
     ```
+1. Notice that the groups are only added to the resulting object if they are not empty.
+Make sure your function does the same.
+1. Use a combination of `filter` and `reduce`.
 1. These are the groups that your code needs to return.
 Use the text as the name of the property:
     - `20 and younger`
     - `21-30`